-The N-channel, open-drain, analog lock detect should be operated with an external pull-up resistor of 10 k Ω nominal.
-When a lock is detected, the output is high with narrow lowgoing pulses.
+The N-channel open-drain analog lock detect should be operated with an external pull-up resistor of 10 k $\Omega$ nominal.
+When a lock has been detected, the output is high with narrow lowgoing pulses.

 Figure 13.
 MUXOUT Circuit